skyprince999/Sigtuple-Hackathon/README.md

 Achieved a leaderboard rank of 28th without using any deep learning techniques

-But the hack was interesting, since research for the competition gave me a good overview of image processing techniques
+The hack was interesting, since research for the competition gave me a good overview of image processing techniques